cleverdevil/plexyfin/README.md

 If you experience build errors:
 - Make sure you're using the latest .NET SDK
-- Use the provided build script which disables treating warnings as errors
+- Use `build_release.sh` which disables treating warnings as errors
 - Check that you have the required dependencies installed

 ## License